alichtman/data-structures-cpp/README.md

 # data-structures-cpp

-Teaching data structures in `C++`.
+[This wiki](https://github.com/alichtman/data-structures-cpp/wiki) is designed to help programmers learn about data structures in `C++`.

-[This wiki](https://github.com/alichtman/data-structures-cpp/wiki) is based off a final exam study guide I wrote for CS225 @ UIUC in the Fall of 2017.
+It's based largely off a course review guide I wrote while taking CS225 at UIUC in Fall 2017.

 It covers most of the course content in detail, but there are bits and pieces missing.